-As of March 31, 2014, we had mortgage notes payable in the aggregate principal amount of \$426.8 million, collateralized by a total of 72 properties with terms at issuance ranging from 4 years to 25 years.
-The weighted-average interest rate on the mortgage notes payable as of March 31, 2014 was 5.4%.
+As of June 30, 2014, we had mortgage notes payable in the aggregate principal amount of \$456.2 million, collateralized by a total of 75 properties with terms at issuance ranging from 4 years to 25 years.
+The weighted-average interest rate on the mortgage notes payable as of June 30, 2014 was 5.36%.

 The CMBS market has recovered; see the discussion in 'Business Environment' above.
-Specifically, we continue to see banks and other non-bank lenders willing to issue 10year mortgages.
+Specifically, we continue to see banks and other non-bank lenders willing to issue 10-year mortgages.
 Consequently, we are focused on obtaining mortgages through regional banks, non-bank lenders and the CMBS market.

-We have mortgage debt in the aggregate principal amount of \$22.8 million payable during the remainder of 2014 and \$42.6 million payable during 2015.
-The 2014 principal amounts payable include both amortizing principal payments and a balloon principal payment due in June 2014 of \$17.5 million on our property that we impaired during the quarter.
-We are currently in conversations with the lender in advance of the maturity in June 2014 for a mutually acceptable solution.
+We have mortgage debt in the aggregate principal amount of \$20.8 million payable during the remainder of 2014 and \$42.7 million payable during 2015.
+The 2014 principal amounts payable include both amortizing principal payments and a balloon principal payment that was due in June 2014 of \$17.5 million on our property that we impaired this year.
+We are currently in the process to return this property to the lender in a deed in lieu transaction and we are not subject to any cross default provisions from this mortgage loan.
 We intend to pay the remaining 2014 debt amortization payments from operating cash flow and borrowings under our Line of Credit.
+We anticipate being able to refinance the mortgages that come due during 2015 with new mortgage debt.